azsk/ADOScanner-docs/06-Generating  visibility across your ADO environment/Readme.md

 Let us look at how to send events to the Log Analytics workspace from AzSK.ADO running on a local machine.
 This is a handy way to test connectivity and to see if the <Log Analytics workspace> Logs can display the received events.

-**Step-1 (App Team):** Connect the local (dev box) installation of AzSK.ADO to your Log Analytics workspace for sending AzSK.ADO control evaluation events.
+**Step-1 :** Connect the local (dev box) installation of AzSK.ADO to your Log Analytics workspace for sending AzSK.ADO control evaluation events.

 Run the below in a PS session (this assumes that you have the latest AzSK.ADO installed).
 ```PowerShell